Pharaonic/laravel-agents-detector/README.md

 ## Documentation

-You can find the detailed documentation here in [Laravel Agents Documentation](https://pharaonic.io/package/2-laravel/24-agents).
+You can find the detailed documentation here in [Laravel Agents Detector Documentation](https://pharaonic.io/package/2-laravel/24-agents-detector).

 ## Contributing